Christian Bethancourt Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 10 K/9, the first-best in the league.

-- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.62).
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.76).

-- White Sox pitchers combine to allow 35 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- White Sox pitchers combine to allow the second-most home runs in baseball (38 total, 1.5 per game).

-- Cease gets the start for the White Sox, his sixth of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts through 26 1/3 innings pitched.
+- The White Sox are sending Giolito (1-2) out to make his sixth start of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday against the Tampa Bay Rays, when he tossed four innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Toronto Blue Jays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.